 Consider what prompts why clients leave - put yourself in your clients’ shoes

 It can be difficult to always identify what causes clients to leave.
 A lack of feedback from previous clients can be frustrating, so it is good to regularly check in with your clients.
 An exit survey could be a great way to ask clients directly what affected their decision to leave, as well as providing great support services and resources to continue to educate your users about your product.

 To figure out why exactly your clients are leaving, you need to put yourself in their shoes - Here are five reasons as to why your clients could be leaving, and see how your business can prevent these situations from happening in the future.

 1. Your client had a poor customer service experience

 One of the main reasons why your clients may leave could be down to the quality of your customer service.
 Whether your client has been loyal to you for the last five years or purchased from your business 5 days ago; if they aren’t happy with how they’re being treated and find your representatives unhelpful, they will walk away.
 In fact, 91% of unhappy clients will not willingly do business with you again.

-To improve your customer service, you need to be providing the right channels to deliver a high level of support (see the following point); by representatives that are going to be patient, calm, adaptable and excellent at communicating.
+To improve your customer service, you need to be providing the right channels to deliver a high level of support through representatives that are patient, calm, and excellent at communicating.
 You should also offer a repository of frequently asked questions, that your clients can refer to in order to get common queries answered quickly without using up your valuable time.

 2. Your business doesn’t offer multi-channel support